ChennaCh/lloydsample/README.md

-## My TV Shows App
+## My Tv Shows App

-Welcome to My TV Shows App! 🎬📺 This app is your ultimate companion for discovering, bookmarking, and exploring your favorite TV shows and their cast members.
+Welcome to My Tv Shows App! 🎬📺 This app is your ultimate companion for discovering, bookmarking, and exploring your favorite Tv shows and their cast members.

 📱 Features

-1. TV Shows Tab
+1. Tv Shows Tab

-* Browse a list of popular TV shows.
+* Browse a list of popular Tv shows.
-* Tap on a TV show to view detailed information about it.
+* Tap on a Tv show to view detailed information about it.
 * Bookmark or unbookmark your favorite shows with ease.

 2. Cast Tab

-* Explore the cast of all TV shows in one place.
+* Explore the cast of all Tv shows in one place.
 * View cast members' names, profile photos, and their respective locations.

 3. Bookmarks Tab

-* Access all your bookmarked TV shows in one convenient tab.
+* Access all your bookmarked Tv shows in one convenient tab.
 * Easily revisit or manage your list of favorites.

 ## Project Structure